hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 You can now see the user's details as you have been authenticated using Nhost Authentication and Hasura.

-Let's try to retrive Tom's note using the following query.
+Let's try to retrieve Tom's note using the following query.

 ```
 query {